 - 40’ Container: 40 feet long by 8 feet wide by 8.5 feet tall

 Container data centers are prefabricated in a manufacturing facility and then transported to the end user’s site.
 These enclosures are then lifted off of the truck using a crane and placed onto a concrete pad.
-Installation requires only a connection to a power input, chilled water pipes, and network gear.
+Installation requires only a connection to a power input, chilled water pipes, and networking equipment.

 Large wholesale and hyperscale data centers often comprise multiple data halls, which are secure, fully walled rooms housed within a data center that contain servers and network equipment.
 Data halls are often leased to a single customer, who may have different reliability or power density requirements than other tenants within the broader data center building.
-For wholesale and hyperscale data centers that utilize a phased construction approach, prefabricated data halls can be incorporated into the building over time, based on their own demand or demand from customers.
+For wholesale and hyperscale data centers utilizing a phased construction approach, prefabricated data halls can be incorporated into the building over time, responding to either internal needs or customer demand.

 Prefabricated data halls are a type of modular data center deployment that can quickly add ‘white space’ to an existing data center facility, using manufactured components.
 These prefabricated data halls represent a hybrid or semi-prefabricated approach, because they leverage a combination of traditional and modular data center construction methods.